 appears about 2 to 14 days after they were exposed to genital herpes.

 Some people have outbreaks of itchy and painful

 blisters on the penis or around the opening of the

 vagina.
-The blisters rupture and turn into oozing shallow sores that take up to
+The blisters break open and turn into oozing, shallow sores that take up to

 3 weeks to heal.
 Sometimes people, especially women, also have flu-like

 symptoms, such as fever, headache, and muscle aches.
 They may also notice an

 infections can be severe in people who have

 impaired immune systems, such as people with